 - Processed upwards of $14 billion via their platform.

-- Increased trading volume to approx. $15 million per day (when I checked).
+- Trading volume of approx. $11.5 million per day (when I checked).

 One of the founders was previously a software engineer at Google and the other worked in private equity, consumer, and investment banking before starting the company.
 Of the near 400 employees that now work at Luno, many have worked at global companies like Google, Amazon, and Morgan Stanley.